-That trickle doesn’t stop when you arrive at your destination; think cell phone charges, bank fees, hotel Wi-Fi and housekeeping tips, to name a few.
-To avoid spending more than you have to, check out these 10 money mistakes to avoid while traveling.
+That trickle doesn’t stop when you arrive at your destination; think cell phone charges, bank fees, hotel Wi-Fi, and housekeeping tips, to name a few.
+To avoid spending more than you have to, check out these 10 travel money mistakes to avoid.

 1. Don’t forget to let your bank know you’ll be traveling.

 Forgetting to call your bank before traveling abroad is a common error that even frequent international travelers make; it slips your mind until the plane touches down, and by then it’s often too late.
 These days banks have almost zero lag time in noticing a debit or credit card being used abroad, so you will get shut down on pretty much your first swipe in a foreign country.

 As banks have gotten more sophisticated about tracking card use locations, this can even be important for domestic travel, and most banks recommend that you let them know about those closer-to-home trips as well.
 Fraud detectors can be tripped if you’re suddenly using your card across the country, making more or different purchases than you usually do, or charging unexpectedly large amounts (such as a weeklong hotel stay).

 Note that this applies to debit cards as well as credit cards, and you sometimes need to talk to more than one department even inside the same bank to get them all approved for travel.

 2. Don’t overlook bank and ATM fees.